CultureClub X · S06 E03

 Lightweight Experimentation Loops

-Run AI Lightning Talks — short, voluntary, cross-functional show-and-tell sessions — to build trust and curiosity.
+Run AI Lightning Talks, short, voluntary, cross-functional show-and-tell sessions, to build trust and curiosity.
 Include non-engineers.
 Celebrate mistakes.
 Make learning visible company-wide.

 Closing the feedback loop: why pulse surveys fail without committed action

 One of the most actionable insights from this episode is about what makes continuous listening actually work.
-Nadia's framing is direct: the survey is not the intervention — the action you take after the survey is.
+Nadia's framing is direct: the survey is not the intervention, the action you take after the survey is.
 Organizations that run pulse surveys and then allow the results to sit for three to six months before taking action are actively eroding the trust they set out to build.
-Employees stop giving feedback when they believe it will not be heard.

 At Doist, the moment feedback arrives, the team starts working on the action.
 The commitment is explicit and public: here is what you told us, here is what we are doing about it.
-That visible, rapid loop is what keeps the feedback channel open — and what turns a survey tool into a genuine continuous listening infrastructure.
+That visible, rapid loop is what keeps the feedback channel open, and what turns a survey tool into a genuine continuous listening infrastructure.

 It doesn't help just doing a survey and saying thank you for participation.
-It's really about — great, people said we have no idea what this means — what are you doing with that feedback and what actions are you taking next?
+It's really about, great, people said we have no idea what this means, what are you doing with that feedback and what actions are you taking next?
 The moment we get the feedback, we start working on that action.

 NV